-This series of artwork and personal stories are intended to help people with Parkinson’s and their care partners recognize symptoms associated with their OFF periods and better communicate about them to their healthcare team.
+This series of artwork and personal stories is intended to help people with Parkinson’s and their care partners recognize symptoms associated with their OFF periods and better communicate about them with their healthcare team.

 Check out the artwork, and be sure to speak with your health care professional about all of your Parkinson’s symptoms.